-- Allow your child/teen opportunities to take responsibility for their tasks or relationships -- even when you know you could do it faster or better. - Proactively remind.
-"What do you need to do to prepare for your upcoming test?" - Use "Show me..." statements.
-Say, "Show me how you are taking responsibility and using the homework strategies you set up to prepare for your test." - Offer limited and possible choices. - Recognize effort using "I notice..." statements like, "I notice how you went back to your sister to talk to her after you fought to improve things.
+- Allow your teen opportunities to take responsibility for their tasks or relationships -- even when you know you could do it faster or better. - Proactively remind.
+Before going out with friends, you might say, "Remember, as you are going out tonight, you need to check in with me when you get to your friend's house and be home by the curfew we agreed upon?" - Offer limited and possible choices. - Recognize effort using "I notice..." statements like, "I notice how you went back to your sister to talk to her after you fought to improve things.
 That's how you take responsibility and heal the relationship." - Follow through on repairing harm.

 Tip Include reflection on the day in your dinnertime routine.
 You might ask, "What happened today that made you happy?" or "What were the best moments in your day?"
-Children/Teens may not have the chance to reflect on what's good and abundant in their lives throughout the day, yet grateful thoughts are a central contributor to happiness and well-being.
+Teens may not have the chance to reflect on what's good and abundant in their lives throughout the day, yet grateful thoughts are a central contributor to happiness and well-being.

-Support Your Child's/Teen's Development and Success
+Support Your Teen's Development and Success

-- Ask key questions to support their skills: "You have your big test today.
-How are you feeling?
-Do you feel like the homework strategies you used prepared you well?" - Promote an "I can" belief.
-Children/Teens need to hear that you believe in their ability to take responsibility. - Foster friendships. - Stay engaged.
+- Ask key questions to support their skills: "I know you have a big day planned, and I noticed you took care of yourself by going to bed at ten instead of staying up late to finish the movie.
+How are you feeling?" - Promote an "I can" belief.
+Teens need to hear that you believe in their ability to take responsibility. - Foster friendships.

+- Stay engaged.
 Learning to take responsibility after making a poor choice takes time.
-Children/Teens ages 11-14 may need your ideas, support, and guidance several times since each situation will be unique.

-- Follow through on logical consequences to repair harm when needed.
+Teens ages 15-19 may need your ideas, support, and guidance several times since each situation will be unique. - Follow through on logical consequences to repair harm when needed.